 - GPU: NVIDIA GeForce 100 series (512 Mb) or Radeon HD 3xxx or better

-Based on the classic lore of Runescape, Chronicle combines card-dealing with the 3D setup of a RPG.
+Based on the classic lore of Runescape, Chronicle blends card-dealing with the 3D setup of a RPG.
 Cards represent real characters and enemies that appear across a 3D-rendered pop-up books.

-Cards are played sequentially, with player characters facing each one (ranging from foes to curses to stat buffs), before facing off against one another at the end.
-It’s bizarre, brilliant and absolutely worth your time.
+Cards are played successively, with player characters facing each one (ranging from foes to curses to stat buffs), before facing off against one another at the end.
+It’s bizarre, brilliant and categorically worth your time.

 Hey, it’s even got new single-player content when you don’t want to test your mettle against other users.
-Not bad for a low-spec CCG.
+Not too shabby for a low-spec CCG.

 11. FTL: Faster Than Light